 Frequency Asked Questions Full Time Course Applications

-Our official full time course application deadline, as published in our prospectus and on our website is 31 March, but historically we have continued accepting applications through to late August for courses starting in September.
+Our official full time course application deadline, as published in our prospectus and on our website is 31 March, but historically we have continued accepting applications through to late August/early September for courses starting in September.
 This year, we have received an unprecedented volume of applications and despite significant efforts to increase capacity in terms of teaching spaces and staffing, we are now in a position where demand has begun to outweigh the volume of places available in the college.

 All full time, school leaver appropriate courses including A Levels, T Levels, vocational and skills based courses from Level 1 to 3.
 Adult, Access to Higher Education, Higher Education and Apprenticeship courses are not affected and learners will be able to apply for these courses in the usual way.

 We are delighted that you have applied to join Staffordshire’s leading college, and we really look forward to you joining us as a NSCG learner.
-Whatever stage your application is at, please be assured that if you applied before 14 June 2024, we will do our utmost to guarantee you a place on the right course, at the right level for you in September*.
+Whatever stage your application is at, please be assured that if you applied before 1 September 2025, we will do our utmost to guarantee you a place on the right course, at the right level for you in September*.

 *all course offers are subject to applicants meeting the minimum entry requirements of the chosen course.
 Grades will be reviewed against published entry requirements at enrolment appointments in September and learners will be placed on the right course, at the right level to meet future career aspirations.